 Inspired by the emeritus professor Pauli Juuti, Hyytiälä also talks a lot about the hierarchy of power that poses challenges to communicate the reality that prevails in an organisation.
 Juuti sees this as the biggest single problem in organisations.

 Hyytiälä thinks that the fundamental dilemma of organisations is difficult to solve only through consultation when the design and management of work is based on hierarchy.

 It is possible, but extremely challenging.
 I feel that Aiwo’s technology creates a snapshot of a common reality, can bridge the gap between top management and employees and, on the other hand, between top management and customers as well.
 Through this, wiser decisions can be made in both strategic and operational development.

 Hyytiälä sees that Aiwo can also be useful tool in consulting work:

-As Aiwo's CDO, Hyytiälä will be helping in the development of Aiwo platform.
-In addition to that he will be coaching Aiwo's customer organizations to see from Aiwo the interaction regarding failure demand.
-Hyytiälä offers consulting services about failure demand in general and on key concepts related to organizational development, so that the organizations will know what is being discussed and what they are looking for from the overall picture that Aiwo provides.
+As Aiwo’s CDO, Hyytiälä will be helping in the development of Aiwo analytics tool.
+In addition to that he will be coaching Aiwo’s customer organisations to see from Aiwo the interaction regarding failure demand.
+Hyytiälä offers consulting services about failure demand in general and on key concepts related to organisational development, so that the organisations will know what is being discussed and what they are looking for from the overall picture that Aiwo provides.

 It is also great to start developing and growing Aiwo together with a great team and find new markets through failure demand, Hyytiälä smiles.